AdiMarianMutu/In-Depth-Neighbours-Seeker-Algorithm-Visualizer/README.md

 #### Challenge
 The challenge is pretty simple, there is a matrix filled with 0 and 1, our goal is to retrieve only the 1 which are **vertically** or **orizontally** connected, but the connection **must start from a border**.
 Then just remove the 1 which are not connected.<br>
-(*Even if the algorithms returns the matrix correctly, I've decided to leave the unlinked islands in order to better see the action behind the scenes*)
+(*Even if behind the scenes the algorithms correctly returns the matrix, I've decided to leave the unlinked cells in order to better visualize the matrix*)

 This
 ```